Ruida-Xie/ruida-xie.github.io/_pages/publications.md

 {% include base_path %}

-## Preprints or Under Review
+## Preprints/Papers Under Review/Revisions
 * Xie, R. and Dempster, A.G., 2022.
 Feasible Low-thrust Trajectory Identification via a Deep Neural Network Classifier. arXiv preprint arXiv:2202.04962.
 * Xie, R. and Dempster, A.G., 2022.
 Multi-scale deep learning framework for low thrust transfer cost approximation.
-Under Review by Journal of Guidance, Control, and Dynamics.
 * Xie, R. and Dempster, A.G., 2022.
-Efficient low-thrust trajectory generation based on generative adversarial network
+Efficient low-thrust trajectory generation based on generative adversarial network.
+* Xie, R., Saydam, S. and Dempster, A.G., 2022.
+Campaign-level long-term asteroid mining mission design and optimisation
+* Xie, R., Saydam, S. and Dempster, A.G., 2022.
+A Review of off- Earth mining mission architecture.
+* Xie, R., S. and Dempster, A.G., 2022.
+GTOC 11: Results from team ACSER

 ## Year 2022
 * Bennett, N.J., Xie, R. and Dempster, A.G., 2022.
 The Moon and NEAs as sources of cislunar propellant; removing some constraints from a recent paper drives down lunar sourced propellant cost.
 Acta Astronautica, 190, pp.409-412.